getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 Had we given the function a lexical name like `abc = function def() { .. }`, the `name` property would of course be `"def"`.
 But in the absence of the lexical name, intuitively the `"abc"` name seems appropriate.

-Here are other forms which will infer a name (or not) in ES6:
+Here are other forms that will infer a name (or not) in ES6:

 ```js
 (function(){ .. });					// name: